Charol Shakeshaft: Research

 In 1994, Shakeshaft published a report based on a four-year study of 225 sexual abuse complaints—184 in New York State and 41 in other states—against teachers made to federal authorities from 1990 to 1993.
 She found that "All of the accused admitted sexual abuse of a student, but none of the abusers was reported to the authorities, and only 1 percent lost their license to teach.
 Only 35 percent suffered negative consequences of any kind, and 39 percent chose to leave their school district, most with positive recommendations.
 Some were even given an early retirement package."

 In 2004, Shakeshaft published Educator Sexual Misconduct: A Synthesis of Existing Literature for the United States Department of Education.
 The report indicated that nearly 10% of U.S. public school students, or 4.5 million students, had been the victims of sexual harassment, rape or sexual abuse.
 The review described the prevalence of educator sexual misconduct, offender characteristics, targets of educator sexual misconduct, and recommendations for prevention of educator sexual misconduct.

+In 2024, Shakeshaft published the book "Organizational Betrayal: How Schools Enable Sexual Misconduct and How to Stop It" through Harvard Education Press.
+The book is based on the cases where she acted as an expert witness and had permission to use this experience as her research.
+Only through these cases did she find full access to the range of experiences around educator sexual misconduct from administrators to victims to the communities affected.